romuva/html-generator/README.md

 Installation instructions:
-1. Just drop files into your hosting who supports PHP/MYSQL.
+1. Just drop files into your hosting which supports PHP/MYSQL.
+2. Import htmlgenerator.sql into your MYSQL database thru phpmyadmin or other system.
-2. Edit *.php files in /config/ folder.
+3. Edit *.php files in /config/ folder with your preferable settings.

 CREDITS